Configure MongoDB for FIPS¶

 The Federal Information Processing Standard (FIPS) is a U.S. government computer security standard used to certify software modules and libraries that encrypt and decrypt data securely.
 You can configure MongoDB to run with a FIPS 140-2 certified library for OpenSSL.
 Configure FIPS to run by default or as needed from the command line.

 A full description of FIPS and TLS/SSL is beyond the scope of this document.
 This tutorial assumes prior knowledge of FIPS and TLS/SSL.

-Your system must have an OpenSSL library configured with the FIPS 140-2 module in order to support FIPS mode for MongoDB.
+Your Linux system must have an OpenSSL library configured with the FIPS 140-2 module in order to support FIPS mode for MongoDB.

 sudo yum update openssl

 Some versions of Linux periodically execute a process to prelink dynamic libraries with pre-assigned addresses.
 This process modifies the OpenSSL libraries, specifically

 libcrypto.
 The OpenSSL FIPS mode will subsequently fail the signature check performed upon startup to ensure